hhaji/Deep-Learning/README.md

     ```

     * Slide: [Autoencoders](https://datalab.snu.ac.kr/~ukang/courses/17S-DL/L19-autoencoder.pdf) by U Kang <br>
-    * Blog: [Tutorial - What is a variational autoencoder?](https://jaan.io/what-is-variational-autoencoder-vae-tutorial/) by Jaan Altosaar <br>
+    * Blog: [Tutorial - What is a Variational Autoencoder?](https://jaan.io/what-is-variational-autoencoder-vae-tutorial/) by Jaan Altosaar <br>

 ### <a name="ANAS"></a>Additional NoteBooks and Slides